Define members & studios

 We currently have three groups identified.
 Together, we would describe these as the collection of close community.
 But there are many others with whom we hold affinity and care that don't need a defined role.

-In order to leave voting frameworks partially in the hands of studios — while guided by common principles — no 2 people are likely to have the exact same voting rights at this time.
+In order to leave voting frameworks in the hands of ventures — while guided by common principles — no 2 people are likely to have the exact same voting rights at this time.
 Members must be individuals, not organizations.

 System studio members: In it for the long haul, these members are dedicated to designing MJN’s just system frameworks, including living by our commitments to make just normal and developing the processes and philosophies that could be scaled— in our organization or elsewhere.
 They have voting roles in all system studio projects.
 We currently have no term limits for system studio members.